MAKING SPACE

 WCAG 2.2 AAA audits and engineer-to-engineer remediation across websites, ticketing, and exhibit UX.

-• Disabled user testing with real assistive tech
+• Disabled user testing with real assistive technology

-• Live audio description integrations (Be My Eyes, Meta Glasses)
+• Integrations with live audio description (Be My Eyes, Meta Glasses)

 4. 04